 Preparation is the most important part of a telephone interview because you do not have any other props to rely on apart from your voice.
 Therefore, you need to be prepared for any question the interviewer might ask you, and this requires detailed, in-depth research.
-Find out everything you possibly can about the company and have predetermined answers ready about your past work experience (Continue Reading: How to Research a Company Before your Interview) If there are any ‘’holes’’ (such as an extended period of unemployment) in your CV, then prepare to answer questions about them.
+Find out everything you possibly can about the company and have predetermined answers ready about your past work experience.
+If there are any ‘’holes’’ (such as an extended period of unemployment) in your CV, then prepare to answer questions about them.

 One of the biggest challenges in a phone interview is staying focused and making sure there is no possibility of being distracted.
 If you are at home, set up your equipment on a desk and verify that the door is locked so there are no surprise disturbances.
 Further, if you have children or a dog then try to make sure that you cannot hear them as this may appear unprofessional to the interviewer, even if the interviewer knows you are at home.